Intel-bigdata/SSM/docs/admin-user-guide.md

 *file with path matches "/fooA/\*.dat": age &gt; 30day | archive*

-This example defines a rule that for each file (specified before key word 'with') with path matches regular expression “/fooA/\*.dat”, if the file has been created for more than 30 days then move the file to archive storage.
-The rule can be rewrited in the following way:
+This example defines a rule that for each file (specified before key word 'with') whose path matches regular expression “/fooA/\*.dat”, if the file has been created for more than 30 days then move the file to archive storage.
+The rule can be rewritten in the following way:

 *file : path matches "/fooA/\*.dat" and age &gt; 30day | archive*

 The boolean expression can also be placed in condition expression.

-For those who not sure if the rule is defined correctly or not, an API is provided to check whether the rule is valid or not.
+For those who are not sure if the rule is defined correctly or not, an API is provided to check whether the rule is valid or not.
 Please refer to the Rule API section for detailed API information.